YaoGroup/DIFFICE_jax/paper.md

 that can conduct data assimilation to convert descretized remote-sensing data into meshless and differentible functions, and further infer the viscosity profile from them.
-The inversion algorithm is based on physics-informed Neural Networks (PINNs) and implemented in JAX.
+The inversion algorithm is based on physics-informed Neural Networks (PINNs) [@Raissi2019] and implemented in JAX [@jax2018github].
 The `pinnIceShelf` package involves advanced features in addition to regular PINNs algorithms, which are essential for solving inversion problem correctly.
 The package is designed to be user-friendly and accessible for beginners.
 The Github respository also provides tutorial examples for users at different levels to help master the method.

 # Statement of need